 5 Benefits of Offering Free Shipping

 - Free shipping increases sales– Free shipping has become tremendously popular with every retailer who deals with his clients online.
-The reason is that the marketing company that provides a free shipping facility becomes famous all over an area and then all over the town and after that, it becomes obvious that the sales grow a lot due to the increased branding and popularity.
+The reason is that the marketing company that provides a free shipping facility becomes famous all over an area and then all over the town.
+After that, it becomes obvious that sales grow a lot due to the increased branding and popularity.
 Well, but there is an important note attached to it which claims- “Some shoppers may charge for faster shipping when the situation demands, perhaps a last-minute gift or so.
 But otherwise, delivery times being equal, any customer would rather prefer not to pay while an order is being shipped.
 Therefore keeping this particular thing in mind, the facility named ‘Free shipping’ is introduced.

 - Free shipping boosts the average order value-A portion of the promised free-shipping-induced boost in eCommerce revenue will come in the form of increased average order value.
 When free shipping offers a minimum threshold like- £ 25, £ 50, or £ 70, some shoppers will certainly add more items to their carts.
 A June 2015 study from ComScore and UPS has reported that 52% of shoppers have added items to their eCommerce shopping cart to qualify for free shipping.

 - Free shipping costs can be controlled– Online retailers who sell commonly available products or any other commodities often compete on the pricing.
 They try their best to diminish the margin, which triggers the race to reach the bottom first.
 Usually, there is no way out of it.
 One cannot help if his/her competitor is irrationally decreasing the price.
 However, free shipping can control costs to some extent.
 Confident online retailers can take actions that can significantly reduce shipping costs.
 Given this level of control, managing shipping expenses may even be a way to regain margin.